College basketball begins strange season in empty arenas

 The day before Thanksgiving, players, coaches and fans were thankful to have college basketball back.
 Where it goes from here, nobody knows.

-AP Sports Writers Pat Eaton-Robb, Doug Feinberg, Paul Newberry, Beth Harris, Steve Megargee, Aaron Beard and Pete Iacobelli contributed.
+AP Sports Writers Pat Eaton-Robb, Doug Feinberg, Paul Newberry, Beth Harris, Steve Megargee, Aaron Beard, Noah Trister and Pete Iacobelli contributed to this report.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25